-Your transmitter has write protection capability.
+Your transmitter has write protection capability which meets the security requirements of ISA-S84.01-1986 for use in safety shutdown systems.
 This means that the local display and remote communications can be prevented from writing to the electronics.
-Write protection is set by moving a jumper that is located in the electronics compartment behind the optional display (see Figure 37 on page 73).
+Write protection is set by moving a jumper that is located in the electronics compartment behind the optional display (see Figure 24 on page 58).
 To activate write protection, remove the display as described in the previous section, then remove the jumper or move it to the lower position as shown on the exposed label.
 Replace the display.